-This garden of heartstopping beauty was shown in a recent episode of Agatha Christie’s Hallowe’en Party on PBS.
+An exquisite and mysterious real topiary garden was featured in a episode of Agatha Christie’s Hallowe’en Party.

 The great Belgian detective, Hercule Poirot, traveled to the English countryside to investigate a murder.
-Instead of the butler, the gardener turned out to have done it – which gave us a glimpse of a monumental, formal yew garden [top] at Beckley Park, a private estate in England, organized around walls of huge neatly-clipped hedges combined with giant topiaries in the form of pyramids.
-This garden was created in the 1920s and is a form of living sculpture.
+Instead of the butler, the gardener turned out to have done it – which gave us a glimpse of a monumental, formal yew garden [top] at Beckley Park, a private estate in England.
+Organized around walls of huge neatly-clipped hedges, combined with giant topiaries in the form of pyramids, this garden was created in the 1920s.
+For me, it is a form of living sculpture.
 Hedges divide it into areas akin to outdoor rooms.… Continue Reading